 The Prince is one of the most important political texts ever written.
-The importance of the book can be signified by the fact that the presented in the book are referred to as Machiavellian, after the author, Niccolo Machiavelli.
+The importance of the book can be signified by the fact that the ideas presented in the book are referred to as Machiavellian, after the author, Niccolo Machiavelli.

 Machiavelli looks at how political power can be won and maintained.
 Despite writing the book in the 16th century, his words are as relevant today as they were all those years ago.

 The book was written in a politically fragmented environment in Italy.
 This was before the country was unified and constituted countless kingdoms that were at threat of external threats.

 As such, The Prince focuses on how a leader can acquire power in this environment and hold on to it in the face of challenges.
 Although it may seem outdated in places when reading it, there are still a lot of valuable lessons to be learned.

 There’s a reason the book is still popular amongst businesses, politicians and strategists.

 I learnt a lot from this book and the strategies discussed explain a lot of the actions politicians make to this day.
 If you’re interested in politics or want to learn more about strategies, The Prince is an essential book to read.

 Takeaway 1 – The behaviour of a leader is important